MPC 476 Grange Observatory

 foldable ladder from a room devoted to laboratory / library.

-originally had a DOS based SXL-8 CCD camera peltier cooled connected to a 486 DX2 computer with CD-ROM drive, this one
+originally had a DOS based SXL8-P CCD camera, peltier cooled, and connected to a 486 DX2 computer with CD-ROM drive, this one

 being useful for having a quick access to huge star catalogues and sky surveys

-such as GSC-ACT, Tycho 2 and USNO A2.0: the field given by the cameras was 22x22 arcmin and the faintest stars recorded were about magnitude 17 (15 magn. was reached with 1 minute exposure).
+such as GSC-ACT, Tycho 2 and USNO A2.0 .
+The field given by the camera at the Newton focus was 22x22 square arcmin, being the stars recorded about magnitude 15, reached with 1 minute exposure.